Registration will not be complete until you click the Register button after you Login or Sign Up below.

 Contact Hours: 0

-Special Comments: The course will be conducted in the Natcher Building (#45) from 8 am - 4:30 pm.
+Special Comments: The course will be conducted online from 7:30am-4pm.

 Target Audience: The course is recommended for all nurses interested in learning more about genetics and genomics in nursing.